 The Benefits Of Meadows Row

-This exercise is designed to target your lats, traps and rear delts.
-If done properly create small tears in your muscles which will heal and ensure your muscles grow stronger and larger.
+This exercise is designed to target your lats, traps, and rear delts.
+If done properly, it will create small tears in your muscles, which will heal and ensure your muscles grow stronger and larger.

 It is important to have a healthy lower back and a stable core before you start doing this exercise.